gevuong/aA-Games/go.md

 ## Go is a pass-by-value language.
 But what does that mean?
 - **Whenever we pass a value into a fcn, either as a receiver or as an argument, Go copies that value in memory, and then the copy is made available inside the fcn.
 This means that the fcn by default will always work with a copy of the data structure.**
 - However, you can modify the actual underlying data structure through the use of pointers and memory addresses.
 - In the example below, when you pass the name `jim` into `updateName()`, Go first makes a copy of that struct, and then the copy is made available to `updateName()`.
-This meant that changes to the name did not propagate to the original `jim struct`.
+This means that changes to `firstName` does not propagate to the original `jim struct`.

     ```
     package main